 Am Fam Physician.

-Goff DC, Katz AS, Feldman SR. Acanthosis nigricans
+Goff DC, Feldman SR. Acanthosis nigricans

 in obese patients: presentations and implications for prevention of atherosclerotis vascular disease.